polterguy/magic.data.common/README.md

 The project protects you against SQL injection attacks, and values, and criteria, etc - But you should _not_ allow the client to dynamically declare which columns to select, and/or field _names_ for your `where` clauses.
-It will only protect your values, and not table column names, etc.
+It will only protect your _values_, and _not_ table names, column names, etc.

 ## [sql.create]

 This slot will generate the SQL necessary to insert a record into a database for you.
-Its arguments can be found below.

-* __[values]__ - Values for your new record.
+It can only be given one argument, which is __[values]__.
 Below is an example of usage.

 ```
 sql.create